moacode/craft-commerce-xero/README.md

 - Refunds support
 - Admin features like element actions, widgets and different syncing methods

-## Installation
-Either by the plugin store (search "Xero") or via composer.

-`"thejoshsmith/craft-commerce-xero": "^0.9.3"`

 ## Requirements
-This plugin requires Craft CMS 3.1.0 or later and Craft Commerce 2.0 or later.
+This plugin requires Craft CMS 3.1.0 or later and Craft Commerce 2.0|3.0 or later.